Trying to find Pinterest group boards that are high quality and accepting contributors an be a pain in the ass. This article will guide you

 To leave a group board, navigate to the board you want to leave, click on edit then scroll down to your name in the list of collaborators and click remove.
 I leave group boards from time to time when they become spammy and off-topic.
 I wouldn’t leave once simply because the engagement is low, I’d simply stop pinning to it and focus on other boards.

 This board may pick up again in the future and it doesn’t hurt to keep your access to it just in case.
-Boardbooster and Tailwind will help you to monitor the health of a board so you’ll be able to quickly see which boards are doing well.
-All things I teach in my course.
+Schedulers like Tailwind will help you to monitor the health of a board so you’ll be able to quickly see which boards are doing well.
+All

 I hope this post helps you on the frustrating quest to find great group boards to join.
 If so, please leave a comment below and share it with a friend.